jimmay5469/jimmay5469.github.io/_includes/resume.md

 Summary
 -------

-I am an engineering manager and software engineer who grew up programming websites for fun as a child and who now has a computer science degree and over 15 years of professional experience.
+I am an engineering manager and software engineer who grew up programming websites for fun as a child and who now has a computer science degree and nearly 20 years of professional experience.
 I have always been a natural leader so even before taking on engineering manager roles I always gravitated towards leading the teams I have been on.
 I am very empathetic towards the end-users of my products and take a special interest in UX, working very closely with the designers on teams I have been part of to create the best user experience possible.
 I look forward to seeing what I get to help create in my next role!

 Experience